What is “All In?”

 We will continue to assertively incorporate diversity, equity, and inclusion into our research, teaching, learning, outreach, assessment, operations, and decision-making, and equip Penn State leaders, faculty, and staff with the tools to foster diversity, measure results, be accountable, and further institutionalize a culture of inclusion.

 Start Your Own Conversation

-Penn State’s all-in website has the resources members of the community will need to begin their own conversations about diversity and inclusion, and what we can do as a community to constantly improve.
-Visit http://allin.psu.edu/ to find discussion questions and a list of facilitators to get started!
+Use this website as a resource to begin your own conversations about diversity and inclusion and what we can do as a community to constantly improve.
+Visit our ambassadors pagefor a list of discussion questions and facilitators to get started.